bksaini078/Software-Security-Testing/README.md

 # Software-Security-Testing

-Software security testing is the key aspect to ensure reliability, confidence, and trust on software application.
-Secure software enhances the quality of the application and reduces the risk of intentional/unintentional cyber attacks or failures that can severely affect the reputation of a software company and can leads to negative consequences.
-This paper discuss about the importance of the security testing, challenges in implementing, and different testing approaches in software development life cycle.
-With the advancement of technology day by day, the frequency of cyber attacks are increasing and the nature of cyber at- tacks are becoming more complex.
-Many research has been done recently towards creating effective approaches in order to increase the security testing scope and effectiveness.
-In this paper, analyzed the widely used testing techniques and also respective manual/automation tools.
-Finally, brief discussion about the important prerequisite for designing effective security test cases and increasing testing scope in secure software testing i.e. mindset.
+A lot of research has been done recently towards creating effective approaches to increase the security testing scope and effectiveness.
+Software security testing is a key aspect to ensure reliability, confidence, and trust in software applications.
+Secure software can contribute to the software quality and plays a vital role in reducing the risk of intentional/unintentional cyber attacks or failures that can severely affect the reputation of a software company and can lead to negative consequences.
+This paper discusses the importance of security testing, challenges in implementing testing techniques, and unique testing approaches in the software development life cycle.
+With the day by day advancement of technology, the frequency of cyber attacks are increasing and the nature of cyber attacks are becoming more complex.
+This paper presents the widely used testing techniques and also respective tools.
+Finally, a brief explanation about the important prerequisite for designing effective security test sequences and increasing testing scope in secure software testing: mindset.

+Keywords: Software Security · Security Testing · IT security · Secure software Development · Security testing tools · Security testing techniques

 # References

 [1] Brad Arkin, Scott Stender, and Gary McGraw.
 “Software penetration test- ing”.
 In: IEEE Security & Privacy 3.1 (2005), pp. 84–87.\